• ABOUT US

 “This will be a powerful deterrent for countries hosting platforms that help Russia circumvent sanctions,” von der Leyen said.

-The package further introduces export restrictions on metals and alloys used in the aerospace and defence industries.
+The package further introduces export restrictions on metals and alloys used in the aerospace and defense industries.
 New restrictions are also proposed on equipment used to support, launch and control drones.
 In addition, the Commission wants to ban imports of goods worth approximately €60 million, including certain metals, metal ores and automotive parts.

 Trade restrictions related to the fishing sector would also be extended to Belarus to prevent it from serving as a backdoor for Russian trade.